saymon-araujo/rentx/README.md

 # How to use

-To run the project, you will need to have the [React Native CLI enviroment](https://reactnative.dev/docs/environment-setup) configured and [Yarn](https://classic.yarnpkg.com/en/docs/getting-started) installed.
-After this follow this instructions:
+To run the project you will need to have the [React Native CLI enviroment](https://reactnative.dev/docs/environment-setup) configured and [Yarn](https://classic.yarnpkg.com/en/docs/getting-started) installed.
+After this follow these instructions:

 ```bash
 # Clone this repository to your local machine